-Channing Dungey Named Chairman of Warner Bros.
+Channing Dungey Named Chairman Of Warner Bros.
 Television Group

 One of the top African American executives in Hollywood, Channing Dungey, was named chairman of the Warner Bros.
 Television Group on Monday.

-She will replace Peter Roth who is stepping down early next year after running the television group for more than two decades.
+She will replace Peter Roth, who is stepping down early next year after running the television group for more than two decades.

 Dungey previously served in executive roles at ABC and most recently Netflix where she was the streaming giant's Vice President Original Content and Head of Drama.